History

-River City Art Association was founded in August 2008 by a group of seven artists with a common vision, promoting art in the Wabash Valley.
+River City Art Association was founded in August 2008 in Terre Haute, Indiana, by a group of seven artists with a common vision, promoting art in their Wabash River city in Vigo County and nearby Wabash Valley counties in Indiana and Illinois.

 Founding members: Debi Martinez and her late husband Marty Martinez, Ruthann Brady, Kit Fisher, Adrianus Fraza, the late Monty “Indiana” Jones, and the late Rob Robbins.